Can Rhinos Grow Their Horns Back

 Q: How fast does a rhino horn grow back?

 A: The regrowth rate varies, but typically, a rhino horn can grow several inches per year.
-Younger rhinos and those in good health tend to have faster regrowth rates.
+Younger rhinos and those in good health tend to have faster regrowth rates And that's really what it comes down to..

 Q: Is it painful for a rhino to lose its horn?